 I’ve witnessed an increase in Market organisers looking for Insurance that will include their uninsured Stall Holders.
 This increase has been prompted by many large Insurers pulling out of the market and no longer offering Group Purchasing Policies.
 This means that some Organisers are no longer able to provide cover for their stall holders.

 Thankfully our Market Organiser policy does have the ability to pick up a small portion of uninsured Stall Holders.
 However, we recommend both the Organiser and Stall Holders take the following information into consideration prior to entering these arrangements.

 As the policy is in your name, you are the one left dealing with the consequences when a claim occurs.
 This leaves you to do the following –

 - Paying the Excess, if the Stall Holder absconds

-- Declaring the claim, for the next 5 Years and being penalized with increased premiums/rates due to a claim that was not your fault.
+- Declaring the claim, for the next 5 years and being penalised with increased premiums/cost due to a claim that was not your fault.

 - Their activities and/or Products may be a High Risk for the Insurer.